Back to blog

 4. Surfer SEO Content Audit tool

-Surfer's Audit tool analyzes a single published URL against top-ranking pages for a keyword.
-It compares your page's word count, headings, keyword density, NLP terms, images, and meta tags against what ranks now.
-The output is specific: add 400 more words, include 6 missing NLP terms, add 2 more H2 headings, increase images by 3, move your primary keyword earlier in the title tag.
+Surfer's Audit tool analyzes a single published URL against top-ranking pages for a keyword, comparing word count, headings, keyword density, NLP terms, images, and meta tags against what ranks now.
+The output is concrete: add 400 words, include 6 missing NLP terms, add 2 H2 headings, add 3 images, move your primary keyword earlier in the title.

 5. Surfer AI writing integration

-Surfer AI is an integrated AI content generation feature that produces full-length article drafts optimized against the Content Editor's NLP guidelines.
-You provide a target keyword, select the tone and competitors to analyze, and Surfer AI generates a complete article — typically 2,000–3,500 words — that is pre-optimized to score well in the Content Editor.
-The generated content includes headings, subheadings, paragraphs, and in some cases FAQ sections, all structured to match the patterns Surfer observes in top-ranking content.
+Surfer AI produces full-length article drafts pre-optimized against the Content Editor's NLP guidelines.
+You provide a target keyword, tone, and competitors to analyze, and it generates a complete article, typically 2,000–3,500 words, with headings, subheadings, paragraphs, and sometimes FAQ sections.

 6. Surfer SEO Grow Flow: automated task recommendations